Maikxx/real-time-web-1819/README.md

 1. User submitted data is validated on both the client and server.
 2. `bcrypt` tries to find a match between the send data and the `users` table.

+#### Join a group

+1. The dropdown with groups is being created on the server, with the `groups` data as a base.
+The user will see all the groups that he or she can join (meaning, he or she is not in that group yet).
+2. When a group has been added on the _create a group_ page, there is sent another event across the server, in order for this view to receive that newly created `group` via sockets (`_id` and `name` of the group).
+3. On this page a user also subscribes to a group `_id`, once a new user has been added to that group (someone else joined this group at that time), this user is being added to the user list (`_id` and `nickname`).
+4. When a user joins a group they submit the `_id` of the group, the server handles the rest by getting the users id from the session.

+#### List your joined groups

 ### Version 1